wearebraid/vueformulate.com/docs/guide/theming/customizing-classes/README.md

 ## A custom `baseClasses` function

-For advanced use cases, you can also choose to override the base classes being by setting `options.baseClasses` to your own function.
+For advanced use cases, you can also choose to override the base classes by setting `options.baseClasses` to your own function.
 This function will be applied to every [class key](#class-keys) on every `<FormulateInput>`.
-For example, you wanted to perform a reset of all classes in Vue Formulate you could return an empty array:
+For example, if you wanted to perform a reset of all classes in Vue Formulate you could return an empty array:

 ```js